cancjs/canc/packages/canc-coroutine/README.md

 ## Using coroutines as class methods

-`cancAsync` just wraps a generator function into a plain function — it doesn't know or care whether that function ends up as a class method.
+`cancAsync` just wraps a generator function into a plain function.
+It doesn't know or care whether that function ends up as a class method.
 Getting `this` right, and controlling when the bound wrapper is created, is on the caller.
 Two ways to do it: reach for `@cancjs/decorators`, or call `cancAsync` by hand.
 This section covers both, plus the